Lab930boss/Pill/README.md

     - [category number] [object center in X] [object center in Y] [object width in X] [object width in Y] <br />
     In our case, we only detect pill so there is only one category.
 The category will be alwyas 0 <br />

     - For easier annotation, you need to use the folliwing tool <br />
       https://github.com/Lab930boss/Yolo_mark <br />

 ![Alt text](https://github.com/Lab930boss/Pill/blob/master/IMG_0004.JPG?raw=true "training image and annotation") <br />

-  * Set up the configuration file
+  * Set up obj.data file
     In this file, training and validation file path is defined.
     ~/Github/darknet/data/obj.data